Laurie Tisch: Biography

 Tisch is the daughter of Joan (née Hyman) (1927–2017) and Preston Robert Tisch (1926–2005).
 Her father co-founded the Loews Corporation with his brother Laurence Tisch and was a 50% owner of the New York Giants football team.
-She and her two brothers (Jonathan Tisch and Steve Tisch) inherited her mother's 6% share in Loews after her death making them billionaires.
-She founded the not-for-profit foundation, the Illumination Fund, which serves the children of New York City with an emphasis on arts education.
+She and her two brothers (Jonathan Tisch and Steve Tisch) inherited her mother's 6% share in Loews after her death, making them billionaires.

-In 2007, she founded her charitable foundation, the Laurie M. Tisch Illumination Fund, with the core mission of increasing access and opportunity for all New Yorkers and fostering healthy and vibrant communities, using an equity lens to develop initiatives and to issue grants.
-Since she started the foundation, the Illumination Fund has undertaken high-impact initiatives, including Healthy Food & Community Change, launched in 2013, and Arts in Health, launched in 2018.
-Since its founding, the Illumination Fund has played a catalytic role in a range of initiatives and organizations, as well as in public-private partnerships with multiple City agencies.
+In 2007, she founded a charitable foundation, the Laurie M. Tisch Illumination Fund, to increase access and opportunity for all New Yorkers.
+It aims to foster healthy and vibrant communities with grants and initiatives such as Healthy Food & Community Change, launched in 2013, and Arts in Health, launched in 2018.

-In 2021, in response to increasing need for mental health resources brought on by the Covid-19 pandemic, the Illumination Fund issued an RFP inviting proposals from NYC-based arts and cultural organizations addressing mental health for people in historically marginalized and vulnerable communities.
-In 2022 the Illumination fund awarded grants to 14 organizations from among the hundreds of applications.
+In 2021, the Fund asked for proposals from NYC-based arts and cultural organizations to boost mental health for people in historically marginalized and vulnerable communities.
+In 2022, the Fund awarded grants to 14 organizations.

-Tisch is a former Co-Chair of the Board of Trustees at the Whitney Museum of American Art and former Vice Chair of the Board of Trustees at Lincoln Center for the Performing Arts, serves on the Board of Directors at The Juilliard School and The Jewish Communal Fund and is a Trustee of the Aspen Institute.
+Tisch is a former co-chair of the board of trustees at the Whitney Museum of American Art and former vice chair of the board of trustees at Lincoln Center for the Performing Arts.
+She serves on the board of directors at The Juilliard School and The Jewish Communal Fund and is a Trustee of the Aspen Institute.